Fencing Your Yard

 • What the manufacturers don’t tell you is the increasing number of stray animals found wearing these collars.

 • Why?
-Many dogs brave the ZAP and run right through the boundary when the incentive is great enough, then, realizing they are going to get ZAPPED again, are too afraid to come back in.
+Many dogs brave the ZAP and run right through the boundary when the incentive is great enough, then, realizing they are going to get ZAPPED again, are too afraid to come back into their yard.
 In addition, owners tend to become complacent when they think their dog is “trained” to stay within its invisible boundary and forget to replace collar batteries.

 • An invisible fence also offers no protection from theft or attack.
 In other words, it may be effective in keeping your dog from getting OUT, but it doesn’t keep other dogs or humans from coming IN.

-• In addition, collars can malfunction, causing the dog to be repeatedly shocked.
-This type of fencing is not a safe option for your dog.fencepic
+• This type of fencing is not a safe option for your dog.fencepic

 Lock it Up